Joan Bennett Kennedy

-Virginia Joan Kennedy (September 2, 1936 – October 8, 2025) was an American socialite, author, and advocate.
+Virginia Joan Bennett Kennedy (September 2, 1936 – October 8, 2025) was an American socialite, author, and advocate.
 Kennedy was the first wife of U.S. Senator Ted Kennedy.
 In 1992, she published a guide to classical music and later became associated with mental health awareness, drawing public attention to addiction and recovery through her own experiences.
-Kennedy also worked as a classical pianist, performing at various public concerts.
+Kennedy also worked as a classical pianist, performing at public concerts.

 Early life

 Virginia Joan Bennett was born on September 2, 1936, at Mother Cabrini Hospital in New York City to Virginia Joan Stead and Harry Wiggin Bennett Jr. She had a younger sister named Candace ("Candy"), and was raised in a Roman Catholic family in suburban Bronxville, New York.
 Their father was a graduate of Cornell University and was president of the Joseph Katz Company, a New York advertising agency.
 She attended Manhattanville College (then a Sacred Heart college), in Purchase, New York.
 Manhattanville was also the alma mater of her future mother-in-law Rose Kennedy and future sisters-in-law Jean Kennedy Smith and Ethel Skakel Kennedy.
-In 1982, Bennett received an MA in Education from Lesley College, now known as Lesley University.
+In 1982, Bennett received an MA in Education from Lesley College (later Lesley University).
 As a teenager, she worked as a model in television advertising.